-I am passionate about gaining employment in a community pharmacy and hope you will give me an opportunity to enhance my skills.
+I am passionate about working with animals and hope you will give me an opportunity to enhance my skills in this important area.
 Should you require any further information, please feel free to contact me.

 Yours sincerely

 Insert your details